According to 451 Research, 90% of companies are on the cloud.

 What’s more, Square features integrations with eCommerce solutions like WooCommerce.

-It’s not only easy to use, but it’s also high customizable as well.
+It’s not only easy to use, but it’s also highly customizable as well.

 The Square app is free and you can download it from Google Play or AppStore.